Short, new proofs of Dowker duality

 \section{Short, new proofs of Dowker duality}

 We now present three short new proofs of Dowker duality.
-In Section~\ref{sec:Dowker_Galois}, we provide a proof of Dowker duality using Galois connections.
+In Section~\ref{sec:Dowker_Galois}, we use Galois connections.
 In Section~\ref{sec:Dowker_relational_join}, we introduce the relational join complex and prove Dowker duality.
-In Section~\ref{sec:Dowker_relational_product}, we introduce the relational product complex, a modification of products of CW complexes and prove Dowker duality.
-Finally, in Section~\ref{section:nerve_lemma_pf_via_relational_complexes}, we present proofs of the nerve lemma using relational join and relational products.
+In Section~\ref{sec:Dowker_relational_product}, we introduce the relational product complex, which is a modification of products of CW complexes, and prove Dowker duality.
+Finally, in Section~\ref{section:nerve_lemma_pf_via_relational_complexes}, we present proofs of the Nerve Lemma using relational join and relational products.

 Before proceeding with the proofs, let us clarify the notions of relations between sets, posets, and simplicial complexes.
 As before, a relation between sets $A$ and $X$ is $R \subseteq A \times X$.